Holiday Data Spikes and Acquia CDP Platform Scalability

 Powering Machine Learning, Campaigns, and Analytics

-Once these data spikes are ingested through the Acquia CDP data pipeline, this data powers all the CDP modules, which illustrates the scalability in these modules as well.
+Once these data spikes are ingested through the Acquia CDP data pipeline, the data powers all the CDP modules, illustrating these modules' scalability.
 So, these data spikes directly translate to helping marketers achieve better results.

 - Acquia CDPs Machine Learning module generates greater than 1 billion predictions across brands